 (c) The applicant shall assure the operation of the residential property in accordance with the project agreement.

 (d) The applicant shall agree to use and maintain the residential property for persons with developmental disabilities for the length of the project agreement.

 (e) If the project is not used for said purpose, the applicant shall pay to the department, on a pro rata basis, community capital assistance funds disbursed to the applicant.
 The terms of the project agreement shall expire as to the earlier of:

 (i) Fifteen years from the date of the project agreement; or

 (ii) The date when all capital bonds, any of the proceeds of which were expended for project costs, are no longer outstanding.

 (f) If the applicant is a nonprofit corporation, the applicant shall execute a promissory note and mortgage between the department and the nonprofit corporation.

 (2) The applicant shall begin work on the project within the biennium budget period funding the project.
 Any changes to the project or scope of work, including changes in the physical location of the project, require approval by the department.
-Project approval and state funding may be withdrawn at any time for failure to comply with the applicable assurances, certifications, or requirements stated in this rule.
+Project approval and community capital assistance funds may be withdrawn at any time for failure to comply with the applicable assurances, certifications, or requirements stated in this rule.